gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 	* Make sure you follow the [prerequisites](index.md) (except for required space).
 	* Make sure latest [drivers](../optimization/#drivers) are installed.
 	* Make sure the game folder is a completely clean, fresh installation with no leftovers (:material-steam:Steam does not remove leftovers).
-	* It is recommended that you start the game with a new save file after installing the archive, but you can continue to play on existing save files - you will just encounter minor issues (such as secondary objects being where they shouldn't be).
+	* It is recommended that you start the game with a new save file after installing the archive, but you can continue to play on existing save files - you may just encounter minor issues (such as secondary objects being where they shouldn't be).

-!!! warning "Performance"
+???+ warning "Performance"
 	**This archive does NOT provide best possible performance - the goal is first and foremost to provide the best vanilla-faithful experience.
 If you want the best performance - mod the game manually.
 Feel free to play with the graphics settings, however - following options increase the performance impact:**

     - SSAA 2x